Personal statement

 Conference talks

 • Nikolaidou, M., Hinvest, N., and Stanton-Fraser, D. 'Underlying physiological mechanisms related to decision-making processes in problematic internet use'.
-The first Annual Psychology Department PhD Conference, Bath, UK: May 2014.
+The first Annual Psychology Department PhD Conference, May 2014, Bath, UK.